-This area of study is designed for those who aspire to work in mid- to upper-level leadership positions in telecommunication industries.
-Courses are organized to provide an integrated understanding of the management, marketing, sales, programming, and regulatory processes in telecommunications.
+This area of study is designed for those who aspire to work in mid- to upper-level leadership positions in the media industries.
+Courses are organized to provide an integrated understanding of the management, marketing, sales, creative, and regulatory processes in electronic media.